chiriket/Personal-Blog/README.md

 # Personal-Blog
-Personal Blog is a web application for c
+Personal Blog is a web application for that allows users to post and alter blogs as writers.
-2019
+April 2019.

 ## By Shirley Keter
 #### Description
-Personal-Blog is a web application where users can subscribe to the blog to get the latest updates on articles.The blog allows writers to create , post and delete blogs.Users can are able to view and comment on blogs.
+Personal-Blog is a web application where users can subscribe to the blog to get the latest updates on articles.The blog allows writers to create ,post and delete blogs.Users are able to view and comment on blogs.

 ## Set-up and Installation
 Prerequiites